A heuristic for the non-unicost set covering problem using local branching: Computational results

 \section{Computational results}

 In this section we first discuss the non-unicost set covering test problems which we used.
-We then give computational results for our optimisation based approach to neighbourhood search when applied to these test problem.
-We also give a comparison between the results from our approach and seven other approaches presented previously in the literature.
+We then give computational results for our approach when applied to these test problems.
+We compare our results with those obtained using Cplex~\cite{cplex1210} alone.
+We also give a comparison between the results from our approach and eight other approaches presented previously in the literature.